onlyuser/NatLang/README.md

 About
 -----

-NatLang is a parser framework for English natural language processing.
+NatLang is a parser framework natural language processing.
-It uses WordNet and a Yacc grammar for English to generate all interpretations of a sentence.
+It uses WordNet and a Yacc grammar to generate all interpretations of a sentence.
 WordNet determines individual word POS, while the Yacc grammar decides which sentence POS assignments are possible.

-NatLang generates a parse tree for each POS path that results in a successful parse, together yielding a parse forest.
+NatLang generates a parse tree for each POS path that results in a successful parse, yielding a parse forest.
 Additional analyses passes can then be applied to prune the parse forest (not demonstrated).

 For example: